Plumbing Apprentice

 What is an Apprenticeship?

-A Registered Apprenticeship is a state-certified training program that combines paid related instruction and on the job training.
+A Registered Apprenticeship is a state-certified work-based training program that combines paid-related instruction and on-the-job training.
 Apprentices are trained under a written training agreement called an indenture.
-While indentured, the employer agrees to teach the student the skills of the trade and the apprentice agrees to learn the skills involved.
+While indentured, the employer agrees to teach the apprentice the skills of the trade and the apprentice agrees to learn the skills involved.

 Plumbing Apprentice Overview